15 Strategies for an Effective Recruitment Process

 - Where do the best candidates come from?

-- Preparing: Promoting your employer brand, building recruitment strategy and plan, writing the job description and ad
+- Preparing: Promoting your employer brand, building recruitment strategy and plan, and writing the job description and ad

-- Screening: Reviewing resumes, conducting phone screens
+- Screening: Reviewing resumes and conducting phone screens

-- Selecting: Conducting interviews, evaluating candidates
+- Selecting: Conducting interviews and evaluating candidates

 - Onboarding: Welcoming, training, and integrating new hires